-All trading instruments are subject to market risk, the risk that future changes in market conditions may make an instrument less valuable or more onerous.
+All trading instruments are subject to market risk.
 The instruments are recognized at fair value, and all changes in market conditions directly affect net trading income.

 The Bank and its affiliates manage its use of trading instruments in response to changing market conditions.